 The capitalist agricultural system is irrational both environmentally and socially.
 As long as the interests of capital determine the way we produce our food, short-term profits will continue to take precedent over any other social or environmental consideration.
 Only fundamental changes to our economic system will allow us to produce food in a way which meets the needs of people in an environmentally sustainable way.

-Ciaran Harris, is a member of the YCL’s Brighton branch
+Ciaran Gallagher, is a member of the YCL’s Brighton branch

 Ollerton, J., Winfree, R. and Tarrant, S., 2011.
 How many flowering plants are pollinated by animals?.
 Oikos, 120(3), pp.321-326.